Heights City Council sets November date for impact fee discussion

 According to documents distributed by the city, the impact fees proposed Tuesday will establish a collection rate per service of anywhere between $0 and $6,133 per service unit on new developments in the impact fee service area.

-The fees will be assessed based on each new development’s projected load on nearby wastewater treatment facilities and the need to create or repair existing infrastructure.
+The fees would be assessed based on each new development’s projected load on nearby wastewater treatment facilities and the need to create or repair existing infrastructure.

 (0) comments